tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 (ES6 has also added the `Symbol` type, which we won't need to use in this course.)

-JavaScript is a *loosely typed* (aka *dynamic*) language.
-That means you don't have to declare the *type* of a variable ahead of time.
-The type will be determined automatically by the engine while the program is being run.
+JavaScript is a *loosely typed* (aka *dynamic*) language:
+- you do not declare the *type* of a variable, as variables DO NOT have types
+- values (of course) DO have types
-That also means that the same variable can reference data of different types.
+- this also means that the same variable can reference data of different types throughout your program as it runs

 ### hello-3.html
 ```html